 They can.
-Rough Collies can be quite talkative.
-They can be quite vocal and can bark when they feel like it.
+Rough Collies can be quite talkative and can bark when they feel like it.
 If not properly trained, they can also become quite noisy.
 They bark to get attention from their owners or protect their homes.
 These canines can be controlled by constant guidance and training from their owners.
 Training them to minimize their barking while they are pups will help you keep your sanity when they grow into adolescents and adults.

 Wrapping Things Up